See how fixed-size chunking vs content-defined chunking handle file modifications.

 See how average chunk size affects each cost dimension: CPU, memory, network, and storage.

-See how per-operation pricing on established object storage providers affects costs when every chunk is a separate object.
+See in context: Part 3, Deduplication in Action →See how per-operation pricing on established object storage providers affects costs when every chunk is a separate object.

-See how container packing reduces API operations costs by bundling chunks into larger objects.
+See in context: Part 4, CDC in the Cloud →See how container packing reduces API operations costs by bundling chunks into larger objects.

-See how established cache providers (ElastiCache, CloudFront) affect origin costs.
+See in context: Part 5, CDC at Scale on a Budget →See how established cache providers (ElastiCache, CloudFront) affect origin costs.